theryanmjones/cofense/README.md

 # cofense
 Cofense Python Module
 [![Documentation Status](https://readthedocs.org/projects/cofense/badge/?version=latest)](https://cofense.readthedocs.io/en/latest/?badge=latest)

-*** This is not an official module.
+This is not an official module.
 This is not built or supported by Cofense.

+## This Module is not yet complete!